 |21||Whitney Portal||17||Switchback Hell||Some people camped on the way down but real food was a – calling!|

 There are plenty of other resources available to help you look at this in more detail:

 - Many itineraries are available online.

 - You can look at topographical maps (ones that show the terrain) as part of your planning, and it’s a good idea to have one on the trail.
 I bought the Tom Harrison maps and the HalfMile maps are also highly recommended.

 - The National Geographic guide has a good sample 21 day itinerary (not including rest days) and topographical maps.

-- I found the ‘JMT Hiker’ app really useful, but other people also used the Guthook’s and HalfMile apps.
+- I found the ‘JMT Hiker’ app really useful, but other people also used Guthook’s and HalfMile.
 All include details about campsites, water sources and key features of the trail.

 - John Muir Trail: The Essential Guide to Hiking America’s Most Famous Trail is good if you want a proper book.
 I found it a useful at home and as an introduction but it was too chunky to take with me.

 Need more help with your planning?
 Check out my JMT planning posts here.